-A design metrics is a way to objectively evaluate a design.
-Design metrics can be used to compare and evaluate products and different concepts - to assess maturity of design and to define the condition of a design - if it is good or bad.
+A design metric is a way to objectively evaluate a design.
+Design metrics can be used to compare and evaluate products and different concepts - to assess the maturity of design and to define the condition of a design - if it is good or bad.

 RD8 specializes in design metrics within robust design.
 The metrics are aimed to assess design information (concept sketches, product specification, 3D CAD, 2D drawings) before they are handed over to manufacturing.

 Benchmarking – comparing and evaluation of products and concepts